apollographql/apollo-graphql-stream-scenes/README.md

+# Archival
+This repo was archived by the Apollo Security team on 2023-05-26.

+Please reach out with questions or concerns at security@apollographql.com

 # Apollo GraphQL Stream Scenes

 > This repository hosts the server and web app used to power layouts for livestreaming.